Our Museums

 Ulster Folk Museum Costume & Textiles Collection

 Our Folk Museum Costume and Textiles collection is currently closed to external researchers while we complete a new storage project, which will help to safeguard this significant collection and ensure greater accessibility in the longer term.
-We will therefore not be able to consider research requests to physically access the collection until autumn 2024.
+We cannot consider research requests to physically access the collection at this time.
 Stay up to date on the project here.

 Archaeology Research Requests

-The Archaeology team is actively collaborating on multiple research projects, limiting our capacity to accommodate new research requests or collaborations until September 2024.
-Additionally, our Collections Care team is currently engaged in assessing the human remains in our collection, meaning any potential research access cannot be considered until summer 2024.
+The Archaeology team is actively collaborating on multiple research projects, limiting our capacity to accommodate new research requests or collaborations until January 2025.
+Additionally, our Collections Care team is currently engaged in assessing the human remains in our collection, meaning any potential research access to ancient Irish human remains cannot be considered until after May 2025.